To Record Only Water for Ten Days: Background

-Recording and release
+Recording

 Frusciante recorded the album after kicking his addiction to heroin.
 As with his first two albums, Niandra Lades and Usually Just a T-Shirt and Smile from the Streets You Hold, Frusciante recorded this album at home.
 But while he had taken a conspicuously lo-fi approach on the earlier albums, using a 4-track cassette recorder and even a boombox, he produced To Record Only Water for Ten Days in much higher fidelity.
 Frusciante switched to a Yamaha MD8 – a digital 8-track recorder that used Minidisc technology – to record the raw tracks, which he later transferred to analog tape for further individual track equalization.
 All guitars were recorded direct-in without amplification.

 Contrary to the title of the album, it took longer than ten days to record: according to Frusciante, he spent up to three days on each song.

 Frusciante admitted his frustration with digital recording during the making of the album and has since felt inclined towards recording his albums with analog equipment.
 "When we came to mix that record, I realized how bad it sounded.
 After that album, I vowed that I wasn't going to record anything on digital anymore."

+Release

 WMG released the album on February 13, 2001.
-It charted at #30 on Heatseekers.
+It charted at No. 30 on Heatseekers.
 Vincent Gallo directed a video for every track on the record.

+In 2017, the Australian label Twelve Suns rereleased the album on vinyl in a limited edition of 1500 copies.
+The album was re-issued for Record Store Day 2026 with a limited vinyl pressing of 3000 copies of 'cobalt and orange' coloured records.
+The re-issue was considered one of the most highly sought after Record Store Day releases that year.

+In other media

 "Murderers" is featured in the "Invisible Boards" segment of the skateboarding home video Yeah Right!.
 The track "Remain" features on episode 18 of the hit Fox series 24.

-In 2017, the Australian label Twelve Suns rereleased the album on vinyl in a limited edition of 1500 copies.